 Editorial Design, Graphic Design, Typography

 In My Spare Time, Paintings

-I studied fine art as an undergraduate at the University of Wisconsin in Madison, and I've been making paintings ever since.
-This is a selection of favorites.
+I studied painting as an undergraduate, and I've been making work ever since.
+My last exhibition was at the Clic Gallery in East Hampton, NY in 2011.
+This is a small selection of favorites.
 These are all acrylic on paper, roughly 24x18 inches.